reuniware/CryptoForex-Trader-Framework/AI/AI-EURUSD/Period_15m_linear_regression/readme.md

 The directory name can then be loaded as a whole model for predictions.

 Do you need a deep learning expert in finance ?
 Feel free to contact me at : InvestDataSystems@Yahoo.com

+When using the following version : ai-predict-eurusd-15m-LR-create-or-use-existing.py :

+You just need to set the create_model constant to True to generate the coded model with random variables and save the model + the generated variables to the whole model folder.

+Then when you want to use a pre-generated whole model folder, set the create_model contant to False and specify the folder name to load.